 You can connect an external monitor to the device through an HDMI cable.
 Single source A stream from a single camera is displayed on the external monitor.
 Source: Select only one camera.
 Rotate image 180°: Click to rotate the image.
 Mirror image: Click to flip the image.
 Dynamic overlays : Click to overlay.
 Quad view View streams from four separate cameras at the same time on the external monitor.
 Sources: Select a different camera from each of the four drop-down lists.
 The image beside the source shows where the video from that camera will be displayed on the screen.
 Rotate image 180°: Click to rotate all images.
 Single streams from multiple cameras alternate on the external monitor.
 Rotate image 180°: Click to rotate the image from all sources. + : Click to add a camera to the playlist.
 Source: Select the desired camera.
 Duration: Set how long (in mm:ss) the playlist will stream from this camera in each rotation.
 Mirror image: Click to flip the image.
 Create: Click to save.
-Picture-in-picture Two streams are displayed on the external monitor at the same time.
+Two streams are displayed on the external monitor at the same time.
 One stream fills the display and the other is a smaller picture.
 Position, picture size and borders are customizable.
 Picture-in-picture Source: Select the camera that will stream as the smaller picture.
 Rotate image 180°: Click to rotate the image.
 Mirror image: Click to flip the image.
 Position: Select where on the screen the picture should appear.
 Picture size: Drag the slider to set the size (% of screen) of the picture.
-Border: Click to toggle borders for the picture on or off.
-Drag the slider to set the thickness for the entire border. - : Drag the slider to set the thickness for the top border. - : Drag the slider to set the thickness for the right border. - : Drag the slider to set the thickness for the bottom border. - I:: : Drag the slider to set the thickness for the left border Border color: Select a border color.
-Main view Source: Select the camera that will stream on the full display.
+Border: Click to toggle borders for the picture on or off. in the slider to set the thickness for the entire border. in the slider to set the thickness for the top border. in the slider to set the thickness for the right border. in the slider to set the thickness for the bottom border. in the slider to set the thickness for the bottom border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border. in the slider to set the thickness for the left border.
+Source: Select the camera that will stream on the full display.
 Rotate image 180°: Click to rotate the image.
 Mirror image: Click to flip the image.